Married to a Solider: Lessons from a Life of Service and Sacrifice

-When I began writing this article 2 months ago, I intended to write it differently.
-In the beginning of June, my husband and I lost a good friend and military veteran unexpectedly.
+When I began writing this article two months ago, I intended to write it differently.
+My husband and I recently lost a good friend and military veteran, unexpectedly.
 The loss has been devastating to us.

 Our friend who passed away did 2 tours in Iraq and was an exceptional soldier.
 He served proudly and with honor.
 He was the type of soldier and leader that others loved being around.
 Though he served honorably, our friend suffered from post-traumatic stress.